ccrusius/gradle-erlang-plugin/README.md

   baseDir '.'
   addCompilerOpts('-Werror')
 }

-hello_world.finalize()
 ```

-> **IMPORTANT** After you create your `Application` task, you _must_
-> call its `finalize()` method.
-This will create all the necessary
-> subtasks and set up proper dependencies between them.
-The reason for
-> this is that this is the only way I could find to make Gradle create
-> sub-tasks for me.
-The reason why I _want_ to create sub-tasks is to
-> get full compilation parallelization by creating one separate task
-> for each `erlc` invocation.
-To see what gets done, look at the
-> created tasks with `./gradlew tasks --all`.

 When the Erlang plugin is applied, it will create an `ebuild` task,
 which will depend on all the application tasks for that project.
 This